AmrElsersy/Stereo-3D-Detection/README.md

 ## Installation

-NOTE: this yml file is compatible with linux only, nearly will support windows
+NOTE: this installlation is compatible with linux only, nearly will support windows

 1. you must install CUDA local on your system environment, follow this [link](https://developer.nvidia.com/Cuda-downloads)
 2. you must instakk cuDNN local in your system environment, follow this [link](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)